tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 1. Specify the Coordinated Universal Time (UTC) timestamp for the request in either the `x-ms-date` header, or in the standard HTTP `Date` header.
 The service validates this to guard against certain security attacks, including replay attacks.
 2. Hash the HTTP request body using the SHA256 algorithm then pass it, with the request, via the `x-ms-content-sha256` header.
-3. Construct the string to be signed by concatenating the HTTP Verb (e.g. `GET` or `PUT`), HTTP request path, and values of the `Date`, `Host` and `x-ms-content-sha256` HTTP headers in the following format:
+3. Construct the string to be signed by concatenating the HTTP Verb (for example, `GET` or `PUT`), HTTP request path, and values of the `Date`, `Host` and, `x-ms-content-sha256` HTTP headers in the following format:

     ```pseudocode
     VERB + "\n"